 Puppy teething can be a difficult time for both you and your puppy.
-However, there are certain things you can do to alleviate the issue and protect your household from puppy accident like this.
+However, there are certain things you can do to alleviate the issue and protect your household from your furry baby velociraptor.

-- Contrary to what many may believe, puppies don’t teeth like human babies.
+Contrary to what many may believe, puppies don't teeth like human babies.
 Yes, puppies do lose their baby teeth at an early age.
-However, the act of destructive chewing (sometimes referred to as puppy teething) is often due to behavioral issues which need to be nipped in the bud early
+However, the act of destructive chewing (sometimes referred to as puppy teething) is often due to behavioral issues which need to be dealt with early on.

-- Caring for a teething puppy also means caring for the puppy’s teeth.
-Ensure your new dog is getting a properly balanced diet, including vitamins and minerals such as calcium, so that his or her new adult, or permanent, teeth can develop normally.
-Having two teeth crowded into a space meant for one can cause discomfort and possibly initiate some destructive tendencies in your pup.
+Caring for a teething puppy also means caring for the puppy's teeth.
+Ensure your new dog is getting a properly balanced diet, including vitamins and minerals such as calcium, so that his or her new permanent teeth can develop normally.
+Keep in mind that having two teeth crowded into a space meant for one can cause discomfort and possibly initiate some destructive tendencies in your pup.